Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 \subsection{Second stage symplectic reduction: flux superselections}

-In this section we finally discuss the structure of the space of constrained configurations modulo \emph{all} gauge transformation, i.e.\ the structure of: \begin{definition}[Corner-reduced phase space] The \emph{corner-reduced phase space} is
+In this section we finally discuss the structure of the space of constrained configurations modulo \emph{all} gauge transformation, i.e.\ the structure of: \begin{definition}[Fully-reduced phase space] The \emph{fully-reduced phase space} is

-\end{definition} As discussed in the introduction, this is the space one is interested in from a physical standpoint.
-However, as we will explain shortly, $\uX$ cannot in general be expected to be symplectic.
-Indeed, it is rather a \emph{collection} of symplectic spaces---we call them superselections sectors---which, in regular enough cases, organize as the symplectic leaves of a Poisson manifold.